4.5. Raytracer¶

 Surrounding Media

-In Lens we learned that when creating a lens, the n2
+In Section 4.3.3 we learned that when creating a lens, the n2 parameter defines the subsequent medium.

-of the previous lens is the medium prior to the next lens.
+In the case of multiple lenses, the n2 of the previous lens is the medium prior to the next lens.

-which defines the refractive index for all
+For the raytracer, we can define an n0 which defines the refractive index for all

-The following figure shows a setup with lenses L0, L2
+The following figure shows a setup with lenses L0, L2 having a n2 defined and a custom

-parameter in the raytracer class.
+n0 parameter in the raytracer class.
 The medium before the first lens as well as the medium

 Fig. 4.20 Schematic figure of a setup with a ray source, three different lenses and three different ambient media¶